 Following clearing, sediment barriers will be installed and maintained across the right-of-way adjacent to waterbodies and within ATWS to minimize the potential for sediment runoff.
-Silt fence, coir logs and/or straw bales (weed-free)4 located across the working side of the right-of-way will be removed during periods of active construction when vehicle traffic is present, and will be replaced each night.
-Alternatively, drivable berms may be installed and maintained across the right-of-way in lieu of silt fences and/or straw bales (weed-free).
+Silt fence, coir logs and/or weed-free straw bales10 located across the working side of the right-of-way will be removed during periods of active construction when vehicle traffic is present, and will be replaced each night.